dockstore/dockstore-ui/app/docs/markdown/developers.md

 ...
 ```
 The github token can be attained by following the instructions from [GitHub Help](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)
-The quay.io token can be attained by following the instruction from [Quay.io API docs](https://docs.quay.io/api/) -> OAuth 2 Access Tokens -> Generating a Token (for internal application use)
+The quay.io token can be attained by following the instruction from [Quay.io API docs](https://docs.quay.io/api/) -> OAuth 2 Access Tokens -> Generating a Token (for internal application use).
+When generating the token, provide these 3 permissions:
+* Create Repositories
+* View all visible repositories
+* Read/Write to any accessible repositories

 ### Client Usage
 ```